-10. From the right side, disconnect the stator connector (H) and crankshaft position sensor connector (I) from the main harness; then disconnect the positive cable from the starter motor and the engine ground cable from the starter mounting flange.
+- From the right side, disconnect the stator connector (H) and crankshaft position sensor connector (I) from the main harness; then disconnect the positive cable from the starter motor and the engine ground cable from the starter mounting flange.

-11. Remove the screws securing throttle arm cover to the throttle body; then loosen the throttle cable jam-nut and remove the throttle cable.
+- Remove the screws securing throttle arm cover to the throttle body; then loosen the throttle cable jam-nut and remove the throttle cable.

-12. Remove the cap screws securing the exhaust pipe to the cylinder head; then remove the springs securing the muffler to the exhaust pipe.
-13. Remove the muffler and exhaust pipe.
-Account for a grafoil seal on each end of the exhaust pipe.
-14. Remove coolant hoses (A) and (B) from the water pump; then remove the upper coolant hose from the thermostat housing.
+- Remove the cap screws securing the exhaust pipe to the engine; then remove the springs securing the muffler to the exhaust pipe. - Remove the muffler and exhaust pipe.
+Account for a grafoil seal on each end of the exhaust pipe. - Remove coolant hoses (A) and (B) from the water pump; then remove the upper coolant hose from the thermostat housing.

-15. Remove the four cap screws securing the rear driveline to the output drive flange.
-16. Support the engine and remove the two through-bolts securing the engine assembly to the frame; then move the engine rearward sufficiently to disengage the front driveline and remove the engine from the left side.
+- Remove the four cap screws securing the output shaft to the rear gear case flange. - Support the engine and remove the two through-bolts securing the engine assembly to the frame; then move the engine rearward sufficiently to disengage the front driveline and remove the engine from the left side.